open-contracting/standard/docs/getting_started/contracting_process.md

 ## Defining a contracting process

-For public procurement, OCDS defines a unique contracting process as:
+For public procurement OCDS defines a unique contracting process as:

 > All the planning, tendering information, awards, contracts and contract implementation information related to a single initiation process.